 Naturally, oxytocin is released with touching and hugging.
 If you have a pet, physical contact will up your oxytocin.
 If you don’t have pets, looking after plants will do the same according to biophilia hypothesis.
 If that’s not possible, photographs of family and friends can boost oxytocin levels.
 Social media actually can boost oxytocin (of course, too much social media can work against you as well).

 Oxytocin is sometimes called the love molecule so tell friends and family around you that you love them.
 Think about the things you love and represent them around your home or workplace.
 The priming effect is a key scientific principle of how feng shui works.
 Have things you love around and that make you feel good and happy.
 Anything that you like or love can also boost your endorphine effect (happy hormones) which has been researched extensively for its positive benefits.
 Place things that will remind and make you smile.
-“Hearty laughter is a good way to jog internally without having to go outdoors.” said Norman Cousins, author of Anatomy of an Illness where he described how he cured himself of a crippling illness with laughter among other things.
+“Hearty laughter is a good way to jog internally without having to go outdoors.” said Norman Cousins, author of Anatomy of an Illness where he described how he cured himself of a crippling illness with laughter (and high doses of vitamin C).
+Positive thinking or placebos can work miracles, even if you know that they’re placebos and the placebo effect can get stronger over time, as research suggests.

 Having a bath is another way to boost your oxytocin.
 It will also have a grounding/earthing effect.